 As seen here, many university leaders invoke the term respect.
 This is a form of shorthand for tolerance, civility and upholding the rights of others, in otherwise robust debates and exchanges in university settings.
 (As John Henry Newman put it in the mid-19th century: the collision of mind with mind in a place where the intellect may safely range).
 In the Australian higher learning context, it has wide currency.
 For example, the slogan RESPECT.
 NOW.
 ALWAYS has been part of a sector-wide project to prevent sexual assault and harassment on campuses.

 Rights such as these must be protected.
-And as a form of civility, respect works well as an informal norm on campus.
+Risks of harm must be taken seriously.
+And as a form of civility, respect works well as an informal norm on campus (as I have argued elsewhere).
 But as a general concept it should not be set in stone as a formal rule.
 The 2019 French Review observed that it did not take much imagination to apply a respect rule too restrictively, in ways that undermined institutional goals of free inquiry and open exchange.
 Nor should a respect rule be applied to campus activists who engage in lawful protest – itself a form of free expression in liberal democracies.
 As the French Review notes: Members of the university community or others may take objection to the content of a speaker’s views and wish to protest against the expression of those views and/or against the appropriateness of the university providing a platform for their expression.

-In the Peter Ridd vs James Cook University case, Australia’s High Court concluded that as a matter of law, asserting a general right to respect was absurd; and that in a university context, such a rule must undermine the core meaning of intellectual freedom.
+In the Peter Ridd vs James Cook University case, Australia’s High Court concluded that as a matter of law, asserting a general right to respect was absurd; and that in a university context, to take it as a blanket rule must undermine the core meaning of intellectual freedom.

 Likewise, in their book Open Minds, legal scholars Carolyn Evans and Adrienne Stone confirm that: academics should be able to speak out … even when doing so involves harsh and even disrespectful criticism of their colleagues or university.